 Most of the communication over the internet happens thanks to the HTTP protocol.
 The HTTP standard is a stateless protocol built around the request-response communication model where a client sends a request and the server returns a response.
 For this reason, HTTP is widely used for communication that mainly involves fetching a resource on a service but fails to address concerns such as:

-To support the need for these functionalities, other messaging protocols have been built specifically for messaging systems.
-Most message brokers implement these protocols to address the needs for decoupled systems, high throughput, low latency, and asynchrony.
+To support the need for these functionalities, other protocols have been built specifically for messaging systems.
+Most message brokers provide these protocols to address the needs for decoupled systems, high throughput, low latency, and asynchrony.
 Some of these protocols include:

-- AMQP (Advanced Message Queuing Protocol): An open standard for message queuing.
-AMQP works at the application layer to ensure a standard messaging protocol for all messaging systems.
+• AMQP (Advanced Message Queuing Protocol): An open standard for multiple message queuing.
+AMQP works at the application layer to ensure a standard protocol.

-- STOMP (Simple Text Oriented Messaging Protocol): An easy-to-implement messaging protocol for sending messages on top of popular transport layers such as TCP, WebSockets, and more.
+• STOMP (Simple Text Oriented Messaging Protocol): An easy-to-implement protocol for sending messages on top of popular transport layers such as TCP, WebSockets, and more.

 How does a message broker work?

-A message broker facilitates communication flow by setting up a robust channel for sending, processing, and receiving messages efficiently with scale, resiliency, and fault tolerance in mind.
-The source application or producer delivers a message to the broker which then translates and routes them to its destination where other applications can consume them (consumers).
-To make interoperability as seamless as possible, brokers utilize an asynchronous messaging architecture to:
+A message broker provides reliable communication flow by setting up a robust channel for sending, processing, and receiving messages efficiently with scale, resiliency, and fault tolerance in mind.
+The source application or producer delivers a message to the broker which then translates and sends it to its destination where other applications can consume it (consumers).
+To make interoperability as seamless as possible, brokers utilize a serial messaging methodology to:

-- Route Messages: Within its architecture, the message broker can implement queues or topic endpoints to reach its subscribers.
+• Route Messages: Within its architecture, the message broker can implement topic endpoints to reach its subscribers.

-- Offer persistence, acknowledgments, and guaranteed delivery: When a consumer receives a message it should be acknowledged otherwise the message goes back to the queue for retrials.
-In scenarios where acknowledgment on the consumer side keeps failing, the message broker routes the message in a designated Channel or Dead Letter Queue for further retries and inspection.
+• Offer persistence, acknowledgments, and guaranteed delivery: When a consumer receives a message it should be acknowledged otherwise it goes back to the queue for retrials.
+In scenarios where acknowledgment on the consumer side keeps failing, the message broker sends the message in a designated Channel or Dead Letter Queue for further retries and inspection.

 Message transformation and conversion might introduce some performance overhead but having several formats outweighs this in terms of versatility and flexibility.